 Congregations can choose whether and how much to invest in the Eden Fund, but continue to have the option of investing in the Total Return Fund.

-The Connecticut Conference has allocated $8 million of its unrestricted funds functioning as endowment to the Eden Fund, which represents about a quarter of its invested assets.
+The Missionary Society of Connecticut has allocated $8 million of its unrestricted funds functioning as endowment to the Eden Fund, which represents about a quarter of its invested assets.